binojmadhuranga/gemora-gem-identification-ml/README.md

 # gem_identifier_model

 This project trains a gemstone classifier via transfer learning in the notebook `gemora.ipynb`.
-The current workflow downloads a Kaggle dataset, builds an EfficientNetB0 model in TensorFlow, and fine-tunes it on training images.
+The current workflow downloads a Kaggle dataset, builds an EfficientNetB0 model in TensorFlow, and fine-tunes it on training images.(I train this in colab and after download this ipnb)

 ---